percona/everest-doc/docs/install/supported_operarors_k8s.md

     Air-gapped environments (i.e. environments physically isolated from unsecured networks such as the public Internet) are not currently supported.
 Their support is coming soon.

 ## Before you install

+Percona Everest has two primary components:

+* [Percona Everest CLI](https://docs.percona.com/everest/install/installEverestCLI.html), which connects Percona Everest to your Kubernetes cluster.
+* Percona Everest application with the UI, which you can spin up using the instructions below.

 Percona Everest assists with installing all the necessary operators and required packages, but does not currently help with spinning up a publicly accessible Kubernetes cluster.